haktanonur/EmployeeManagementSystem/README.md

   ```
 2- Create the database:

-Connect to your MySQL client and create a new database:
+Configure to your database settings from application.properties file and Connect MySQL client and create a new database:

   ```sh
   CREATE DATABASE ems;